-Special Lease No: SL2011.21

-Portion No: Portion 66, LHI 17

-Total Area: 69,050 square metres
+Special Lease No: SL2011.21 Portion No: Portion 66 Portion 66, LHI 17 69,050 square metres Total Area:

-Leaseholder: Annette Olive Young and Daniel Young
+Annette Olive Young and Daniel Young Leaseholder:

 Site description Portion 66 contains extensively cleared agricultural lands with some areas of Significant Native Vegetation (SNV) along the north, east, and south lease boundaries.
 The northern edges of the lease share a boundary with the Permanent Park Preserve (PPP).
 It features steep undulating open paddock areas with a south westerly aspect.
 A walking track runs through the lease providing access from Ned's Beach to Thompson's Lookout and makes up part of the track to the summit of Malabar Hill.
 The northern portion also contains wreckage associated with the Catalina crash site, and the access track to this site.
 The Catalina crash site is a proposed Heritage Site.
 The eastern portion of the lease overlooking Ned's Beach is an important nesting area for sooty terns.
 The southern boundary of the lease borders important flesh-footed shearwater nesting habitat.
 Existing and proposed land use Grazing, nature conservation, water catchment area, and passive recreation.
-Management Leaseholder Responsibility: priorities and responsibilities and timeframes.
+Management priorities and Leaseholder Responsibility: responsibilities and timeframes.
 Maintain lease in accordance with LHIB lease conditions, particularly for the control of pests and declared noxious weeds.
-Maintain and repair all fencing to a high standard to ensure livestock do not wander outside of the lease or through environmentally sensitive areas, in line with the Stock Importation Policy .
+Maintain and repair all fencing to a high standard to ensure livestock do not wander outside of the lease or through environmentally sensitive areas, in line with the Stock lmportation Policy .
 Maintain stocking numbers to a sustainable level and appropriately manage grazing regimes.
-Ensure mapped areas of SNV are preserved for nature conservation in line with the LHI Local Environment Plan 2010.
-Seasonally fence off sooty tern nesting area between September to February to control livestock access to the environmentally sensitive area (dates to be advised seasonally by the LHIB Environment and Community Services unit to accommodate variability).

 Ensure management activities do not adversely impact on the Catalina wreckage and the site overall.
-LHIB Responsibility: Maintain public walking tracks on the lease that are mapped in the LHI Walking Track Brochure .
+LHIB Responsibility: Maintain public walking tracks on the lease that are mapped in the LHI Walking Track Brochure.
 Provide assistance with initial erection of fence to protect sooty tern nesting area - all maintenance and repairs to be the responsibility of the leaseholder following initial installation.
 Issues/Threats Overgrazing, especially on steeper slopes.
 Weed invasion.
 Damage to native vegetation within mapped SNV or the PPP from ineffective fencing.
 Adverse impacts to seabird nesting sites from cattle disturbance.
 Adverse impacts on the Catalina wreckage from management activities.